hermeznetwork/docs/docs/faq/integrators.md

 ### Where can I submit a bug report or contact Hermez for additional help?

 As always, please report bugs to hello@hermez.network.
-Also, you can always contact us in [Discord](https://bit.ly/hermez-discord).
+Additionally, you can always contact us in [Discord](https://bit.ly/hermez-discord).
 You can also find more information in the [Hermez documentation page](https://docs.hermez.io)